ben-kirby/pollster/README.md

 - "Enter Poll Code" field on main screen does nothing.
 - Voting is not live updating.
 Have to refresh to see changes.
 - Users can vote as often as they want.
+- Link generated on poll submission doesnt go anywhere.

 ## What's Next

 - [x] Come up with a voting system.
 - [x] Get votes to update in the database.
 - [ ] Add UI/Styling
-- [ ] Return a poll ID upon creation of a new poll.
+- [x] Return a poll ID upon creation of a new poll.
 - [ ] Better navigation